oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/introduction/introduction.md

 ## About this Workshop
 Kubernetes provides a highly robust and extremely customizable platform for managing automatically deploying and scaling containerized workloads.
 Building a monitoring and troubleshooting system for this entire environment is a very challenging task.
 Oracle Cloud Infrastructure (OCI) Logging Analytics bridges this monitoring gap by providing a one-click end-to-end Kubernetes monitoring solution for the underlying infrastructure, Kubernetes platform and cloud native applications.

-This live lab will cover setting up this end-to-end Kubernetes Monitoring Solution and perform the Analytics.
+This live lab will cover setting up this end-to-end Kubernetes Monitoring Solution , perform the Analytics and Visualising the data from different prespective.

 Estimated Workshop Time: 01 hours 30 minutes